• facebook

 Course Overview

-At the successful conclusion of the course, students can gain a nationally recognised certificate: SIT20416 Certificate II in Kitchen Operations.
+At the successful conclusion of the course, students can gain a nationally recognised certificate: SIT20421 Certificate II in Cookery.

 Course Content